jair-rosa-cb/vercel-test/README.md

 2. Setup tunneling, using Pinggy: `npm run start-pinggy`

-3. Copy .env.example into .env file on the same folder and replace the `DISCORD_URL` with your Discord webhook URL and `WEBHOOK_NOTIFICATION_URL` with your pinggy HTTPS URL from previous step.

-4. Run your webhook server: `npm run start-server`
+3. Run your webhook server: `npm run start-server`

 ## How to deploy to Vercel